FAQ

 What are some ways I could afford paying out of pocket?

 Many private insurance companies, as part of your policy, have “Out of Network Benefits.”
 I use a telehealth platform that also automatically creates what is called a “SuperBill” which serves as a receipt for our sessions that you submit to your insurance company for reimbursement.
-I’ve had clients be able to be reimbursed depending on their policy.
+I’ve had clients be able to be reimbursed anywhere from 60-80% of session cost depending on their policy.
 I highly recommend calling your insurance company and asking about these benefits, in addition if there is an “Out of Network Deductible” to meet before you are eligible for reimbursement.
 Please do not hesitate to ask questions about this!

 -